Skip to content

 “I look forward to working closely with Prime Minister Orbán once again when I take the oath of office,” Trump said earlier this year, calling the Hungarian leader a “great man.”
 This despite Orbán’s unsavory reputation inside the European Union due to his antidemocratic behavior and hostility toward Ukraine.

-Meantime, for his supposed defense of family values, Orbán has also become the darling of Bannon and CPAC, the prominent Conservative Political Action Conference, which has held three of its annual meetings in Budapest.
+Meantime, due to his supposed defense of family values, Orbán has also become the darling of Bannon and CPAC, the prominent Conservative Political Action Conference, a hard right GOP organization that has held three of its annual meetings in Budapest.
 Uber-conservative U.S. think tanks work with counterpart think tanks in Hungary.

-Orbán’s government has targeted asylum-seekers, “Muslim invaders,” nongovernmental organizations (NGOs), LGBTQ people, the remaining independent press, and the independent Central European University.
-One of Orbán’s main targets is the Hungarian-born U.S. philanthropist George Soros, whom he has attacked endlessly in gross antisemitic fashion as the liberal financial mastermind behind all of Hungary’s ills.
+Orbán’s government has targeted asylum-seekers, “Muslim invaders,” nongovernmental organizations (NGOs), LGBTQ people, the remaining independent press, and the independent Central European University, which was forced to exit Hungary.
+One of Orbán’s main targets is the Hungarian-born U.S. pro-democracy philanthropist George Soros, whom he has attacked endlessly and falsely, in gross antisemitic fashion, as the financial mastermind behind all of Hungary’s ills.
+(MAGA loyalists hate Soros human rights work as well).

 » READ MORE: Ukraine-Russia peace talks can't work unless Kyiv is invited to join NATO | Trudy Rubin